Frequently Asked Questions

 It is crucial that you communicate with your instructor to share your concerns, and learn all your options, about your academic progress in their class.
 You can look up your instructor's contact information using the Faculty/Staff Directory.

-If you continue to have trouble in the class, it is important that you schedule an advising appointment with your assigned Academic Advisor to discuss additional options such as withdrawing.
+If you continue to have trouble in the class, it is important that you schedule an advising appointment with your an Academic Advisor to discuss additional options such as withdrawing.

 I have been sick and have missed a lot of classes.
 Now I cannot catch up.
 Is there anything I can do?